 Simply put, we should not be gullible.
 We are to filter everything we hear.
 We should even be careful in relying on a “good reference.”
 What if that good reference did not do the proper testing?
 Each of us, for ourselves, is commanded to do the testing.

-What are these “spirits” we are to be testing?
-By “spirit” the Apostle John ultimately is referring to whoever or whatever it is that is being used in the presentation of the false claim – whether it is something we read or a person teaching something.
+What or who are these “spirits” we are to be testing?
+By “spirit” the Apostle John ultimately is referring to whoever or whatever is being used in the presentation of the false claim – whether something we read or a person teaching something.

 Why should one “test the spirits”?
 Because there are many false teachers out there!
 And they do not walk around with labels on their foreheads saying “False Teacher Here.”
 We must identify them for ourselves.